SergejGorev/first_trading_algo/README.md

 # Working Progress
 ##### Done
 COT Index and price momentum trigger.
-I need to build a workaround for COT data, because CFTC does not publishes release dates of their reports, only a reference date/window (from - to) they calculate the data.
+I needed to build a workaround for COT data, because CFTC does not publishes release dates of their reports, only a reference date/window (from - to) they calculate the data.
 That creates a look ahead bias for my algo.
 Most dates are tuesdays, which is a calculation date, BUT the report is published not until friday.
 And if you iterate over the data, the algo will have data to work with,